 All babies born in most developed countries are currently offered screening for sickle cell disease, shortly following the birth.
 This is offered as a component of the newborn blood spot test, which is also sometimes referred to as the heel prick test.
 If the test is found to be positive, a second test should be done to confirm the diagnosis.

-Screening for Pregnant Women
+Screening for pregnant women

-This is used most frequently used in regions where populations are at greatest risk of genetic diseases related to haemoglobin.
+This is used most frequently used in regions where populations are at the greatest risk of genetic diseases related to hemoglobin.
 Women living in low prevalence areas may be asked to answer a questionnaire about the family origins that helps to determine the risk of the baby being affected by the condition.
 Further investigations are then made for women and babies at high risk.

 If a pregnant woman’s test is found to be positive, their partner usually needs to be tested for the presence of sickle cell train.
 If both parents carry the gene mutation, any children will have 25% risk of suffering from sickle cell disease.